 Youtube is a video sharing service managed by Google Inc. It allows other sites to embed Youtube-based video content in their pages.

-1P_JAR - persistent - Cookie Youtube – About 1 month
+1P_JAR - persistent - Youtube Cookie - Duration about 1 month

-PREF – persistent – This cookie is used to play a Youtube video.
-It is set when loading a Youtube video – Approx. 1 year
+PREF - persistent - This cookie is used to play a YouTube video.
+It is set when uploading a YouTube video. - Duration about 1 year

-VISITOR_INFO1_LIVE – Technical – Determines which Youtube interface should be displayed – 240 days – HTTP type
+VISITOR_INFO1_LIVE - Technical - Determines which version of Youtube to show - Duration 6 months approximately - HTTP type

 Youtube cookie settings: